Diwali 2022: What is Diwali, who celebrates it and is it OK to say Happy Diwali to someone?

-When is Diwali 2022: Start date, who celebrates it and how to wish someone a Happy Diwali
+When is Diwali 2022: What is Diwali, who celebrates it and how to wish someone a Happy Diwali

 Diwali is one of the most widely celebrated religious festivals worldwide, it takes place every year between October and November and it commemorates the spiritual victory of light over darkness.
 If you celebrate Diwali, or want to send your best wishes to someone who does, here’s what you should know.